 What is Response Eagerness?

 When a user finishes speaking, the agent needs to decide when to respond.
 This requires determining whether the user has actually finished their turn or is simply pausing mid-thought.
+Getting this timing wrong has consequences:- Too early — The agent interrupts the user, cutting off their thought and creating a frustrating experience

 - Too late — The conversation feels sluggish and unnatural, with awkward silences after the user finishes speaking